mark-meyer/startherecms/docs/tutorial/create_homepage.rst

 =======================
 Create a new Home page
 =======================

-First things first -- let’s create a very basic homepage.
+First things first -- let’s create a very basic :ref:`Home page <home_page>`.
 We need to make a new Home page in the Root directory.

 .. image:: ../_static/tutorial/youtube_icon.png
     :align: left